TheCreeper/go-notify/README.md

 [![go-notify-img][]]([go-notify])

-Package notify provides an implementation of the [Notification Specification] using the DBus API.
+Package notify provides an implementation of the Gnome DBus [Notification Specification].

 ## Examples